kieras/parakeet/README.md

     </tr>
     <tr>
         <td>browser</td>
-        <td>This parameter define how browser will be used to test.
-Today the parakeet support just Chrome browser</td>
+        <td>This parameter define which browser will be used to run the tests.
+Today we only support the Chrome Browser</td>
         <td>chrome</td>
         <td>chrome</td>
     </tr>
     <tr>
         <td>headless</td>
         <td>Define if the tests will open the browser or perform the tests with graphical mode off.
-It is very usefull in developer mode, when the developer need to debug or understand some issues.
+It is very useful in developer mode, when the developer need to debug or understand some issues.
 Case True, doesn't open the browser.</td>
         <td>True<br>False</td>
         <td>False</td>
     </tr>